vitoriaHeliane/styleguide/react/components/Card/README.md

 Do use call-to-actions, but avoid having too many of them inside the same card.

-Never nest cards inside cards.
+Avoid nesting cards inside cards.

 Default